 Commonly known foxgloves, the genus Digitalis consists of more than 20 perennial flowering species that come in the form of bushes or small flowering plants.
 This useful plant is native to certain parts of Europe, but can also be found throughout Asia, Australia, and America.
-The flowers of foxgloves are quite recognizable, and are commonly compared to human fingers, and their color ranges from white and yellow to pink and purple.
+The flowers of foxgloves are quite recognizable and are commonly compared to human fingers, and their color ranges from white and yellow to pink and purple.
 The active ingredient that in foxglove is called digoxin, and this has received a great deal of attention in research realms due to its numerous and varied effects on human health.
 However, as with many of these powerful herbs, there is also a toxic side to this potential herbal remedy.
 Excessive use can result in a wide range of side effects, and should only be used under strict advisement from a medical professional.

 The leaves of the foxglove plant are commonly used in medicinal and traditional remedies.
 There are many different ways that foxglove is applied, including powdered leaves, tinctures, extracts, infusions, and grains.
 You can acquire supplements and various other forms of foxglove in herbalist stores and distributors of traditional medicines.
 Depending on your country of residence, certain levels of foxglove are allowed to be sold and distributed; as mentioned, excessively high levels of foxglove can be toxic.
-Now, let’s take a closer look at the many health benefits of foxglove.

 Health Benefits of Foxglove

 One of the other major effects of foxglove on the body is to increase urination.
 In this role as a diuretic, it can help the body eliminate toxins, excess salts, fat, and water, while relieving stress on the kidneys and liver, resulting in healthier systems and a more efficient metabolism.

 Foxglove can be very effective in the treatment of various nervous disorders.
 It can have a soothing effect on the nervous system, which often suffers from the most mysterious and tragic disorders.
 Studies have directly linked the use of foxglove with reduced symptoms of conditions like epileptic attacks and other manic disorders of the nervous system.

 The astringent quality of foxglove that makes it so effective in treating certain heart conditions also benefits the body by tightening up the blood vessels and reducing bleeding by stimulating coagulation.
 For those suffering from bleeding disorders or women experiencing particularly heavy menstruation, it can be the perfect answer.

 By stimulating the flow of blood through capillaries and blood vessels, foxglove makes it difficult for platelets to build-up, which is often why we suffer from headaches.
-Clearing out those vessels and ensuring health, oxygenated blood flow to the brain can ensure that our minds stay clear, sharp, and pain-free.
+Clearing out those vessels and ensuring healthy, oxygenated blood flow to the brain can ensure that our minds stay clear, sharp, and pain-free.

 Although this is not a common use of foxglove, some salves and creams can be applied to inflamed areas of the body for relief.
 Some of the active ingredients in foxglove do have analgesic and anti-inflammatory qualities, making them ideal for people suffering from everything from arthritis to gout.

 One of the traditional uses for foxglove was as an antibacterial and wound healing substance.
 Traditional herbalists would apply a bruised leaf of the foxglove directly on the site of a wound and let the organic compounds do the rest.
 The unique components of foxglove contributed antioxidant and antibacterial substances to those wounds to stimulate the healing process.
 This is also effective in a salve form for inflammation of the skin, boils, or ulcers.

-A Final Word of Warning: Although it has been made very clear in this article, it is essential to say again – foxglove is highly toxic and can have serious side effects if consumed accidentally or used improperly.
+A Final Word of Warning: Although it has been made very clear in this article, it is essential to say again – foxglove is highly toxic and can have serious side-effects if consumed accidentally or used improperly.
 Many people suffer from digoxin toxicity every year, either by eating foxglove or by drinking water in which the plants have been growing.
 While it is perfectly safe to use foxglove when under the advisement of a trained herbalist or medical professional, it is unwise to self-medicate with this herb or take anything outside the limits of what has been prescribed.